-These data indicate no need for dose adjustments when paclitaxel and carboplatin are coadministered with sorafenib with a 3-day break in sorafenib dosing.
+These data indicate no need for dose adjustments when paclitaxel and carboplatin are co-administered with sorafenib with a 3-day break in sorafenib dosing (two days prior to and on the day of paclitaxel/carboplatin administration).
 The clinical significance of the increases in sorafenib and paclitaxel exposure, upon co-administration of sorafenib without a break in dosing, is unknown.